TMCApplications/eslint-config/README.md

 ### @spendology/eslint-config

 Our default export contains all of our ESLint rules, including ECMAScript 6+, React and React Redux.
-It requires `eslint`, `eslint-plugin-react` and `eslint-plugin-react-redux`.
+It requires `eslint`, `eslint-config-airbnb`, `eslint-plugin-react` and `eslint-plugin-react-redux`.

 1. Install the correct versions of each package, which are listed by the command: